Table of contentsClick link to navigate to the desired location

 How does double exposure work?

-How to make a double exposure?
+How to create a double exposure?

-On film camera:
+On a film camera:

-On digital camera:
+On a digital camera:

 In Photoshop: